In this tutorial, we will create a full-fledged registration experience, capable of...

-The first step in setting up the exhibitor booth map is, of course, to create the map!
+The first step in setting up the exhibitor booth map is to create the map.
 Click the CREATE & MANAGE SPACES button to enter the space map tool.
 In this tool, you can create rectangular and/or circular booths of any size.

 To resize a space, click and drag one of the corners of the rectangle.
 To return a space to the deck, double-click the rectangle.
 To adjust the color and shape of the booth, click the small triple-dot icon on top of the rectangle.

 QUICK TIP: let's say your base price for a booth (minimum amount you'd have to pay for a booth) is $500.
-Here's the kicker.... different booths have different premiums depending on where the booth is located on the map (i.e. corner booths cost $300 extra).
-What you can do is set the very minimum base price inside the REGISTRATION ITEM.
+Different booths have different premiums depending on where the booth is located on the map (i.e. corner booths cost $300 extra).
+What you can do is set the very minimum base price inside the underlying REGISTRATION ITEM.
 Then, you can add individual booth premiums inside the CLICK N BUY tool.
-That way, premiums are location specific and only charged on top of the $500 base fee if the registrant actually selects one of those specific booths.
+That way, premiums are location-specific and only charged on top of the $500 base fee.

 Play around with the CLICK N BUY SPACES tool and create your own custom map.
 A few things you can do:

 - Add widgets to represent non-interactive facilities (i.e. bathrooms) that aren't for reservation

 - Upload a background image to the map to better orient viewers

 - Rename your map

 - Re-label or re-number your spaces